-Futures flat after Fed sees faster pace of rate hikes
+Wall Street set to open lower on interest rate outlook

 WASHINGTON, The number of Americans filing for unemployment benefits fell last week as the labor market continued to tighten.

-U.S. stock index futures were little changed on Thursday, a day after the Federal Reserve increased interest rates for the first time this year and signaled a faster pace of hikes in 2017.
+Wall Street looked set to open slightly lower on Thursday, a day after the Federal Reserve increased interest rates for the first time this year and signaled a faster pace of hikes in 2017.

-* The Fed sees three rate hikes in 2017 instead of the two foreseen as of September, partly as a result of the changes anticipated under President-elect Donald Trump.
+The Fed sees three rate hikes next year instead of the two foreseen as of September, partly as a result of the changes anticipated under President-elect Donald Trump.

 (Reporting by Tanya Agrawal in Bengaluru; Editing by Anil D'Silva)